 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 Raise your hand if you love having houseplants around, but somehow kill them within a few weeks?
 Yep, me too.
 But it doesn’t have to be this way, guys!
-With these houseplant hacks we can raise our plants to be beautiful and healthy as much as any green-thumber can.
-We can do it for cheap too.
+With these hacks, you can raise your plants to be beautiful and healthy as much as any green-thumber can.
+You can do it for cheap too.

-1. Return dead Lowe’s and Home Depot plants for up to a year.
+1. Return dead Lowe’s and Home Depot houseplants for up to a year.

-These houseplant hacks will only take you so far.
-If you nurture your plant babies as best you can and they still die, you have options — especially if you bought a Lowe’s or Home Depot plant.
+These plant tips will only take you so far.
+If you nurture your plant babies as best you can and they still die, you have options — especially if you bought a Lowe’s or Home Depot indoor plant.

-2. Look for clearance shelves with “rescue” or distressed plants and save up to 80%.
+2. Look for clearance shelves with “rescue” or distressed plants for sale and save up to 80%.

-These plants are all final sale and require a lot of TLC in order to get them to thrive.
+Some of the best indoor plants are cheap plants!
+These houseplants for sale are often damaged or finished flowering.
+They require a lot of TLC in order to get them to thrive.
 But the savings are so good, it’s worth a try.

-I haven’t purchased a new succulent plant in years, because why should I when I can propagate them for free?!
-This is one of my favorite houseplant hacks ever.
+When I see succulent plants for sale, I keep moving onto other green beauties.
+I haven’t purchased a new one in years, because why should I when I can propagate them for free?!
+This is one of my favorite cheap plant ideas ever.